 - I think Jaguars will be a much improved team next year.
 At the same time if they end up picking this high and keeping Blake Bortles they will ignore need and take the best player on their board at 8 since no tight ends are worth taking in the top 10 this year.
 The 6-4 310 lb Christian Wilkins makes a lot of sense for Jacksonville at 8.

 - Can Washington trust Su'a Cravens at strong safety or D.J.
 Swearinger at free safety?
 Both players are backup safeties in my opinion.
 Some have Derwin James going as high as the top 5.
 He suffered a season ending injury in 2016 so I'll say he's a top 10 talent right now, but could emerge into a top 5 talent with a strong 2017 campaign.
 He's easily Florida State's best safety since Jalen Ramsey.

 - The Colts had an awesome 2017 NFL Draft.
 If they finish this poorly and end up with a top 10 pick then Chuck Pagano would be fired.
-I'm guessing Vontae Davis would also not be re-signed with Davis in a contract year meaning the Colts secondary would have a cornerback tandem of Jaire Alexander and Quincy Wilson will Malik Hooker starts at safety.
+I'm guessing Vontae Davis would also not be re-signed with Davis in a contract year meaning the Colts secondary would have a cornerback tandem of Minkah Fitzpatrick and Quincy Wilson while Malik Hooker starts at safety with Clayton Geathers.

 - The Ravens did everything except get Joe Flacco a #1 target.
 Ozzie Newsome gets a huge steal in Christian Kirk who some argue is a top 5 talent.